twak/jutils/README.md

 # jutils
-tom's java utils!
+twak's java utils!

-required for some of my other projects.
+Random tools and abstractions created as required; not a tidy library! required for some of my other projects.
 Not all my own work.

 'mvn compile install' should install it into your local mvn.